jiangwenyuan/nuster/README.md

 Refer to **option http-buffer-request** and **tune.bufsize** section in [HAProxy configuration](doc/configuration.txt) for details.

-Also it might be a good idea to put it separately in a dedicated backend as example does.
+Also, it might be a good idea to put it separately in a dedicated backend as the example does.

 ## How to restrict access?

-You can use the powerful HAProxy acl, something like this
+You can use the powerful HAProxy ACL, something like this

 ```
 acl network_allowed src 127.0.0.1